wri/ndc/July 16/MEX-EN-CM.md

 Mexico includes an Adaptation component with commitments by 2030 described in the Annex I of this document.
 The priority of these actions are: the protection of communities from adverse impacts of climate change, such as extreme hydro meteorological events related to global changes in temperature; as well as the increment in the resilience of strategic infrastructure and of the ecosystems that host national biodiversity.
 In order to reach those priorities Mexico will, inter alia, strengthen the adaptive capacity of at least by 50% the number of municipalities in the category of "most vulnerable", establish early warning systems and risk management at every level of government and reach a rate of 0% deforestation by the year 2030.
 Some of the adaptation actions presented foster positive synergies with mitigation actions.

 **Planning Process:**
-Mexico supports its INDC in a robust national climate change policy that includes, inter alia, the following instruments:
+Mexico supports its INDC in a robust national climate change policy that includes, *inter alia*, the following instruments:
 * General Climate Change Law.
 2012
 * National Strategy on Climate Change, 10-20-40 years.
 2013
 * Carbon tax.2014